 Bladder, kidney, and other urologic cancers:

-Treatment of locally advanced or metastatic urothelial cancer (mUC) who have previously received a programmed death receptor-1 (PD-1) or programmed death-ligand 1 (PD-L1) inhibitor, and a platinum-containing chemotherapy, or are ineligible for cisplatin-containing chemotherapy and have previously received ≥1 prior lines of therapy.
+As a single agent to treat locally advanced or metastatic urothelial cancer in adults who have previously received a programmed death receptor-1 (PD-1) or programmed death-ligand 1 (PD-L1) inhibitor and platinum-containing chemotherapy, or are ineligible for cisplatin-containing chemotherapy and have previously received ≥1 prior lines of therapy.
 In combination with pembrolizumab to treat locally advanced or metastatic urothelial cancer in adults who are not eligible for cisplatin-containing chemotherapy.

-Give by IV infusion over 30mins.
-1.25mg/kg (max 125mg) on Days 1, 8 and 15 of a 28-day cycle; continue until disease progression or unacceptable toxicity.
+Give by IV infusion over 30min.
+As a single agent: 1.25mg/kg (max 125mg for patients ≥100kg) on Days 1, 8 and 15 of a 28-day cycle; continue until disease progression or unacceptable toxicity.
 In combination with pembrolizumab: 1.25mg/kg (max 125mg for patients ≥100kg) on Days 1 and 8 of a 21-day cycle; continue until disease progression or unacceptable toxicity.
 Dose modifications: see full labeling.

 Severe cutaneous reactions (including SJS, TEN); monitor closely.
 Consider withholding for persistent or recurrent Grade 2 skin reactions until Grade ≤1.
 Withhold, consult a specialist to confirm for suspected SJS, TEN or for Grade 3 reactions; permanently discontinue if confirmed SJS or TEN, Grade 4 or recurrent Grade 3 reactions occur.
 Monitor blood glucose levels in patients with, or at risk of, diabetes or hyperglycemia; withhold dose if blood glucose >250mg/dL.
 Monitor for pneumonitis/ILD; withhold if Grade 2 reaction occurs and consider dose reduction; permanently discontinue if Grade 3 or 4 reaction.
 Monitor for new or worsening symptoms of peripheral neuropathy; consider dose interruption/reduction if occurs; permanently discontinue if Grade ≥3 reaction.
 Monitor for ocular disorders; if symptoms occur, consider ophthalmologic exam; interrupt/reduce dose if needed.
 Monitor for infusion site extravasation.
 Moderate or severe hepatic impairment (total bilirubin >1.5×ULN and any AST): avoid.
 Embryo-fetal toxicity.
 Advise to use effective contraception during and for 2 months (females) and for 4 months (males w. female partners) after the last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended (during and for ≥3 weeks after the last dose).

 Nectin-4 directed antibody-drug conjugate.

-May be potentiated by strong CYP3A4 inhibitors (eg, ketoconazole); monitor closely.
+May be potentiated by dual P-gp and strong CYP3A4 inhibitors (eg, ketoconazole); monitor closely.
 May be antagonized by dual P-gp and strong CYP3A4 inducers (eg, rifampin).